Laboratories

 Process for requesting access to laboratories

-If you or your students need access to a laboratory, you need to contact the laboratory organiser and request access.
-You can find an overview of the laboratory organisers below.
-When the laboratory organiser approves, you have to send an e-mail to Helle (hea@mpe.au.dk) and Miriam (mirno@mpe.au.dk) in the secretariat with the laboratory manager CC and inform them of the information below:
+If you or your students need access to a laboratory, you need to contact the laboratory administrator and request access.
+You can find an overview of the laboratory administrator below.
+When the laboratory administrator approves, you have to send an e-mail to Helle (hea@mpe.au.dk) and Miriam (mirno@mpe.au.dk) in the secretariat with the laboratory administrator CC and inform them of the information below:

 • For individuals: